Over a period of just a couple of generations, the complexity of our lives has grown exponentially.

 Related ~ The Best 20 Apps For Stress Relief

-In addition to this, make sure you take a complete break at least once a twice a year in the form of a vacation and if you can’t do that, schedule some weekend getaways whenever you can.
+In addition to this, make sure you take a complete break at least once or twice a year in the form of a vacation and if you can’t do that, schedule some weekend getaways whenever you can.

 So, that’s life simplification all sussed!
 How do you simply your life?